rajivepandey/MP3RecorderJS/README.md

 ### Why? ###

-The whole project got kicked off by using [Recordmp3js](https://github.com/nusofthq/Recordmp3js) - discovered in [this wonderful article](http://nusofthq.com/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/) - and discovering that my needs where not entirely met.
-I needed the possibility to have multiple recorders on a site.
+The whole project got kicked off by using [Recordmp3js](https://github.com/nusofthq/Recordmp3js) - discovered in [this wonderful article by Remus](http://nusofthq.com/blog/recording-mp3-using-only-html5-and-javascript-recordmp3-js/) - and discovering that my needs were not entirely met.
+I needed the possibility to have multiple recorders on one site.
 Also, since the original code was being altered to only reflect the MP3 changes and changing it from stereo to mono, I had the feeling that a lot of unused code has been left in there and I found it difficult to actually see what's going on.

 ### Fork? ###